WinterFreshPT/SlashHook/README.md

 ## Updating Supreme

-We add and improve and fix things almost every day with Supreme.
-We don't have a fixed release schedule, we just add things to it when they're ready.
-Because of this, Supreme will need to update a lot.
+We add and improve and fix things almost every 9 - 20 years with xd.
+We don't have a fixed release schedule, we just add things to it when i'm really fucking bored.
+Because of this, xd will need to be at the mercy of some idiot on his computer.

 If you don't update once a day then we recommend at LEAST update once a week, and ALWAYS update after a CSGO update, just to make sure we fix anything that's broken.

-We provide a script included in the Supreme folder that updates Supreme for you.
+We provide a script included in the xd folder that updates xd for you.
 To use it, just run:

 ```
 ./update